Gabriel Moreno Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks, including Gabriel Moreno (hitting .303 in his past 10 games, with three doubles, a home run, a walk and eight RBI), battle starting pitcher Michael Wacha and the San Diego Padres at Chase Field, Thursday at 9:40 PM ET.
+Gabriel Moreno -- hitting .273 with two doubles, a home run, a walk and eight RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the San Diego Padres, with Seth Lugo on the mound, on April 21 at 9:40 PM ET.

-He reached base in his only plate appearance in his previous appearance against the Cardinals.
+In his previous game he had a hitless showing (0-for-4) against the Padres.

 Gabriel Moreno Game Info & Props vs. the Padres